jervygu/app-pubg101/README.md

 ## Features

-- View weapon image
+- View weapon image.
-- See complete details of a weapon such summary, category, dps, range, attachments and etc., from Gamepedia.
+- See complete details of a weapon such summary, category, dps, range, attachments and etc., from Gamepedia site.

 ## Dependencies